 To prevent sliding either closer to the head or foot end of the hammock, level your hammock by making sure that support ropes are equal length and are tied at the same height at each end.
 If you find yourself sliding either to the head or foot end, raise the webbing strap up at that end a few inches to correct the imbalance.

 Body weight distribution

 Now for the fine points, you want your hammock to be level after you are in it.
 Hammock level also depends on body weight distribution.
-Each person has a different weight distribution, if you are heavier at the shoulders, the rope at the head should be raised enough to compensate, if you are heavier at the hips, the foot end should be raised to compensate.
+Each person has a different weight distribution, if you are heavier at the shoulders, the rope at the foot end should be raised enough to compensate, if you are heavier at the hips the head end should be raised to compensate.
 A few adjustments should suffice.

 Using a “line level”

 Sometimes it’s difficult to figure out what level actually is when you’re setting up on a steep slope with no level reference except your brain.
 A cheap plastic line level purchased from the hardware store can be hung on the ridgeline and read from a reclining position to help you get the hammock angle adjustment exactly right every time.

 Ideas to keep your rain fly tensioned

 You’ve probably noticed that nylon tarps, tent fabrics and nylon adjustment cords will stretch when wet which often results in a loose and flapping rainfly, which later tightens up and looks great again after the sun dries it out.
 Nylon stretchess 11-15% and polyester stretches 2-3%.You can tie a few loops of shock cord between the “O” ring and the nylon adjustment cord on each side of the rainfly.
 Use the stretch in the shock cord to take up the stretch in the nylon when it gets wet.